Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Results

 Importantly, we do not claim to improve likelihood for all ARMA models and datasets.
 In this simulation study, our likelihood maximum routine did not improve likelihoods for many of the simulated data.
 However, these results demonstrate that there is a very real potential for obtaining sub-optimal parameter estimates when using only a single parameter initialization, even in the most idealistic scenarios.
 Rather than having to worry if a single initialization is sufficient to fit a given model, it is preferable to adopt methods that make such situations rare.
 The primary limitation of our algorithm is that the potential for improved fits comes at the cost of increased computation times.
 In our simulation study, however, the average time to estimate parameters using our approach was $0.6$ seconds, a computational expense that is worth the effort in many situations.
+Average computing times from our simulation study are given in Table~\ref{tab:times}.
+The amount of computing time required for each time series depends heavily on many factors, including the proximity of parameter initializations to local optimums.
+When $n$ is large, the CSS initialization will be closer to one of these local optimums, resulting in much faster convergence than randomly initialized parameters.